ccao-data/model-res-avm/.github/ISSUE_TEMPLATE/annual-model-checklist.md

 Low priority tasks must be complete eventually, but are not time-sensitive:

 - [ ] Update the `model.final_model` seed in [`data-architecture`](https://github.com/ccao-data/data-architecture/) to include metadata for the res and condo models
+- [ ] Update `params.yaml` with the hyperparameters discovered by the CV run for both models
 - [ ] Make sure the `vars_dict` data in [`ccao`](https://github.com/ccao-data/ccao/) is up-to-date for new features
   - If you add any features to this dictionary that are used in either model, make sure to re-knit the README for models that use the feature
 - [ ] Make sure [any new features are up on the open data portal](https://github.com/ccao-data/wiki/blob/master/How-To/Add-columns-to-an-existing-open-data-asset.md)